 For current MUN students, all correspondence will be through your MUN email account.
-For those not from MUN, correspondence will be through the email account listed on your application.
+For those not from MUN, correspondence will be through the email account cited on your application.

 You will receive an acknowledgement from the School that your application has been received.
-By May 1st you must provide the School with your unofficial transcript/course marks for all winter semester courses.
 In mid to late May, you will be advised whether or not you have been invited for an interview based on your Academic Score.
 Applicants not offered an interview will be notified usually by the end of May or early June.
-Offers of admission are generally made by the mid June.
+Offers of admission are generally made by mid June.
 Applicants not offered admission are usually notified by mid-July.

 What determines whether or not I get an interview?